Bruteforce-Group/ucg-monitoring/piNAS/docs/pinas-install.md

 ### Steps

 1. Ensure the dashboard venv has extra packages:
-   - `adafruit-circuitpython-stmpe610` – for the STMPE610 touch controller.
+   - `adafruit-circuitpython-stmpe610` – for XC9022 shields that use STMPE610 touch.
-   - `adafruit-circuitpython-xpt2046` – for panels that expose XPT2046 touch hardware.
+   - `adafruit-circuitpython-xpt2046` – for shields that use the XPT2046 touch controller (driver borrowed from the ESP32 project).
    - `psutil` – for CPU/memory/disk/network stats.
    - Uses `pip_install_offline_first` with `/opt/pinas-dashboard/.venv/bin`.